 Clewiston's local economy consists largely of agribusiness, retail, and service industries.
-Some of the largest business entities in the Clewiston area include sugar and citrus growers, general merchandise, and grocery retail establishments.
-The City's unemployment rate in April 2019, was approximately 3.9% on an annual basis which was lower than previous years.
-The City of Clewiston's population has increased from 6,085 in April 1990, to a current population of approximately 7,500 citizens.
+Some of the largest business entities in the Clewiston area include sugar and vegetable growers, general merchandise, and grocery retail establishments.

+The City of Clewiston's population has increased from 7,155 in April 2010, to a current estimated population of approximately 8,020 citizens.